-Craig has began to create more dishes now that he has an interest in plant based food and he enjoys sourcing recipes in-between practicing his handstands.
+Craig has began to create more dishes now that he has an interest in plant based food and he enjoys sourcing recipes in-between practicing his handstands and slacklining.
 Handstands still have a bigger place in his heart, but possibly, one day, cooking will be his constant obsession?

 Craig has decided to embrace the cup method of measuring ingredients.
-Which as the numbers guy, I find quite ironic.
+Which as the numbers guy in our relationship, I find quite ironic.
 I am still fighting the cup method, but my resolve is now melting as my favourite weighing scales has finally assisted me for the last time this week while making a Lemon and Courgette Cake.

 1 cup of Almonds